 Head to the text field to write your toot, taking advantage of the generous 500 character limit.
 You can also enrich your posts with photos, videos, audio files and polls with the attachments and polls options.

-Once you're done, hit the "Publish" button.
+Once you're done, tap the "Publish" button.

-Discover your newsfeed
+Discover your news feed

 First, the "Home" tab shows posts from people you follow.

-Then, by selecting the "Local Public Feed" tab, you will see the latest public posts from users on your server.
+Next, by selecting the “Local Public Feed” tab, you will see the latest public posts from users on your server.

-In addition, the "Global Public Feed" option allows you to access the federated timeline, which brings together recent public posts from your server and other Mastodon servers.
+Additionally, the “Global Public Feed” option allows you to access the federated timeline, which brings together recent public posts from your server and other Mastodon servers.
 It's a great way to discover new users.

 Conclusion